 The Global Reporting Program’s investigation into the global fishmeal industry wins gold for Best Digital Editorial Package from the Digital Publishing Awards.
 The latest win comes alongside several nominations and wins from prominent journalism awards.

-Earlier in the spring, the project also won best multimedia production at the Emerge Media Awards, received a special mention for the Student Award at the One World Media Awards in the U.K. and was nominated for the Canadian Association of Journalists (CAJ) award for the Student Award of Excellence.
+Earlier in the spring, the project also won best multimedia production at the Emerge Media Awards, received a special mention for the Student Award at the One World Media Awards in the U.K., was a finalist in the Online Journalism Awards’ Pro-Am Student category, and was nominated for the Canadian Association of Journalists (CAJ) award for the Student Award of Excellence.

 ‘The Fish You (Don’t Know You) Eat’ uncovered a supply chain that is polluting the ocean, causing food insecurity in coastal communities, and risking the collapse of fisheries.
 Fellows produced an in-depth multimedia website, as well as a short documentary for NBC Nightly Films.